 Section 610 of the RFA requires that an agency review, within 10 years of promulgation, each rule that has or will have a significant economic impact on a substantial number of small entities.
-At this time, EPA is initiating two 610 reviews and has a third review ongoing.
+At this time, EPA has one 610 review initiating, one review ongoing and two reviews completed.